The best hotels in Francistown

 Second mistake: underestimating distances.
 Blue Jacket Extension feels close to the CBD on a map but the heat makes it a very different walk in October.
 Always check walking times, not distances.
 And if your meeting is in the Satellite Suburb area, staying in the CBD means a 20-minute combi ride each way.
 Factor that in.

-Francistown's best neighborhoods
+Francistown's best hotel regions

 The CBD and Haskins Street corridor is where most business travelers end up, and honestly it makes sense.
 But if you want character, the Blue Jacket Extension and Monarch areas punch well above their weight.